 The Association is managed by its democratically elected Council and employees a Chief Executive and secretariat staff.

 This consists of Officers of the Association (the President, Vice-President and Treasurer) in total there are up to fourteen Council members (six of which are Corporate seats of those companies who have the largest annual subscription to the NPA), all of whom are active pawnbrokers.

-The Council meets at least three times per year to oversee the affairs of the Association, as part of which it considers any problems which may have arisen, takes all necessary action to maintain the high standards expected from members, and reviews recent changes in the law.
+The Council meets at least four times per year to oversee the affairs of the Association, as part of which it considers any problems which may have arisen, takes all necessary action to maintain the high standards expected from members, and reviews recent changes in the law.

 The Chief Executive